 Inspection Day Tips

-On inspection day, be ready at least two hours in advance and be ready to vacate the area with your family during the inspection.
+On inspection day, be ready at least two hours in advance and be ready to vacate the area with your family during the inspection- ensuring that you can provide the inspector enough time to complete the inspection.
 Clean up your home and make these final checks before the inspector arrives:

 - – Utilities are on.